-The Edith and Benson Ford Heart and Vascular Institute at Henry Ford Hospital is one of the nation’s top centers for heart and vascular disease.
-We believe that patient care, teaching, and research are all essential missions, and the Cardiology Fellowship underscores these missions with a program designed to provide excellent training in all aspects of modern cardiology.
-We are proud to offer one of the largest, most comprehensive fellowship programs in the nation with 30 cardiology fellowship positions in every subspecialty of cardiology:
+The Henry Ford Heart and Vascular Institute at Henry Ford Hospital is one of the nation’s top centers for heart and vascular disease.
+We believe that patient care, teaching, and research are all essential missions, and the Cardiovascular Disease Fellowship underscores these missions with a program designed to provide excellent training in all aspects of modern cardiology.

-- Overall an outstanding fellowship program with highest ACGME accreditation cycle length recognizing the quality of instruction provided to fellows
+- Overall an outstanding fellowship program with highest ACGME accreditation status recognizing the quality of instruction provided to fellows

 - Active teaching agenda provides fellow education through structured didactics and exceptional clinical and procedural training

 - General cardiology fellows all given opportunity to gain independent proficiency (level 2 training) in cardiac catheterization, comprehensive echocardiography, nuclear cardiology and cardiac CT

 - Daily general cardiology fellow conferences, in addition to conferences in subspecialty fields, are designed to cover topics needed for general as well as echo and nuclear boards

 - Frequent grand rounds with visiting scholars from all over the world